 What pains are you removing or gains you are creating?

-Pain killer – what are you going to reduce or eliminate for the customer?
+Pain Killer.
+What are you going to reduce or eliminate for the customer?
 Is it wasted time, cost reduction, emotional frustration, or risk removal?

-Gain Creator – the solution – how do you create benefits for the customer?
+Gain Creator (The Solution).
+How do you create benefits for the customer?
 Is it through exceeding their expectations and desires, or will they be surprised by the ease of the solution?

 There are two types of MVPs — Physical and Web/Mobile.
 Let’s look at each:

-What most startups don’t understand is that it’s not about your idea or product but about solving a problem or a need for a customer.
-So what does that mean, and what is the difference between a problem and a need?
+What most start-ups don’t understand is that it’s not about your idea or product, but about solving a problem or a need for a customer.
+So, what does that mean, and what is the difference between a problem and a need?

-Problem – is solving an accounting problem or a company systems problem.
+Problem.
+This is solving an accounting problem or a company systems problem.

 The Value Proposition works hand-in-hand with the Customer Segment part of the BMC, which I will be writing about next week.
-When a startup can connect the two (Value Proposition and Customer Segment) we call that a Product Market Fit.
+When a startup can connect the two (Value Proposition and Customer Segment), we call that a Product Market Fit.
 This answers the question, “Is what I’m building needed, wanted, or desired by the customer?”
 The great news about the Business Model Canvas (BMC) is that you can iterate (make small changes) or pivot (go in a totally different direction) between the Value Proposition and the Customer Segment during the Customer Discovery stage until you get it right.
 When this is accomplished by a startup the chances of success increase significantly.

-Most startups only look at what their actual product or service Value Proposition will bring to the client.
+Most start-ups only look at what their actual product or service Value Proposition will bring to the client.
 I ask my clients and students to look at the whole package to be delivered to the customer.
 Here are a few questions you need to ask yourself about your product or service:

-Are there financial parts – like insurance you offer, financial guarantees, and so forth?
+Are there financial parts, like insurance you offer, financial guarantees, and so forth?

 Which core services are part of your Value Proposition?
 Is it consulting, a haircut, investment, or advice?

-Which pre-sale will you offer?
+Which presale will you offer?
 Is it to help the client find a solution, financing, free delivery?

-Which after-sale services will you provide?
+What after-sale services will you provide?
 Is it free maintenance, disposal of product, etc.?

 The Value Proposition is the part of your product and service that states exactly why the client would rather buy from you than from your competitor.
-It is the part that describes what pains you will be removing and what gains you will be adding!
+It is the part that describes what pains you will be removing and what gains you will be adding.

 For more information about starting a company or new product development please feel free to contact me at firstname.lastname@example.org

-Blanks, S. (n.d.)
-Business Model Canvas, Retrieved November 13, 2015, from www.udacity.com
+Blanks, S. (n.d.).
+(2015, November 13).
+Business Model Canvas.
+Udacity.
+Retrieved from www.udacity.com